Area Guide

 Ren's Note

-The moment you take a sip of Shinpuku Saikan's dark soup, you'll think, 'Ah, this is Kyoto.'
+The moment you slurp Shinpuku Saikan's black soup, you'll probably think, 'Ah, this is Kyoto.'
 I think that's what it means to taste history.

 "We don't let AI eat ramen.
 We use AI to draw the coolest map so adventurers worldwide can find the real treasure hidden in Japan's back alleys."